 Gratuity amount for Sumit = 20*25, 000*15 / 26 = Rs.
 2, 88,461.54

-However, an employer may pay more gratuity to his/her employees, however, the amount of gratuity cannot exceed than Rs.
-10 Lakhs as per the Gratuity Act.
-Any amount that is more than Rs.10 Lakh is considered as ex-gratia and is voluntarily given and is not enforced as per the law.
+Even though an employer may pay more gratuity to their employees, the gratuity amount cannot exceed Rs.
+20 Lakhs as per the Gratuity Act.
+Any amount that is more than Rs.20 Lakh is considered ex-gratia and is voluntarily given and is not enforced as per the law.

 Mentioned below are some of the most significant points of gratuity: